Dust (The Twilight Zone)

 "Dust" is episode 48 of the American television anthology series The Twilight Zone.
 It originally aired on January 6, 1961, on CBS, and was the 12th episode of the second season.
 The episode was written by series creator Rod Serling, and was directed by Douglas Heyes.
 It starred Thomas Gomez in his second appearance on the show following "Escape Clause", as well as Vladimir Sokoloff, in the first of his three appearances on the series.
-It is one of the few episodes that does not contain any fantasy or science-fiction elements.
+It is one of the few episodes that does not contain any overtly fantasy or science-fiction elements, though its ending is quite ambiguous in this regard.

 Opening narration

 There was a village.
 Built of crumbling clay and rotting wood.
 And it squatted ugly under a broiling sun like a sick and mangy animal wanting to die.
 This village had a virus, shared by its people.
 It was the germ of squalor, of hopelessness, of a loss of faith.
 For the faithless, the hopeless, the misery-laden, there is time, ample time, to engage in one of the other pursuits of men - they begin to destroy themselves.